corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-flow.md

 ## Progress so far

-Our flow, and our CorDapp, are now ready!
+Your flow, and your CorDapp, are now ready!
 We have now defined a flow that we can start on our node to completely automate the process of issuing an IOU onto the ledger.
 All that’s left is to spin up some nodes and test our CorDapp.